-SEND Policy

-The ethos of this school is to enable every child to learn and develop in a Christian environment.
-We ask all parents/carers of whatever faith applying for a place here to recognise and support this ethos and its importance to the school

-Together, growing in mind, body and spirit

-Policy for Children with Special Educational Needs and Disabilities

-Coulsdon CofE Primary School is committed to safeguarding and promoting the welfare of all its pupils.
+SEND Policy The ethos of this school is to enable every child to learn and develop in a Christian environment.
+We ask all parents/carers of whatever faith applying for a place here to recognise and support this ethos and its importance to the school Together, growing in mind, body and spirit Policy for Children with Special Educational Needs and Disabilities Coulsdon C of E Primary School is committed to safeguarding and promoting the welfare of all its pupils.
 The Governors expect all staff and volunteers to share this commitment by demonstrating their understanding of how each individual adult working on behalf of the school has an active part to play in protecting the children from harm and promoting their welfare.

-Coulsdon C of E Primary School SEND Policy

-This SEND policy is a key document to support the finest inclusive practice in our school.
+Coulsdon C of E Primary School SEND Policy This SEND policy is a key document to support the finest inclusive practice in our school.
 It outlines our statutory responsibilities and approaches to ensure that all pupils including those with SEND can achieve their potential possible learning outcomes and engage successfully in all aspects of the wider school community.
 This policy was developed in consultation with our SEND Governors and our SENCO cluster.
 It complies with the statutory requirements and guidance set out in relevant legislation and documents.
 The policy is available on our website or hard copies are available from the school office.

-Our Special Educational Needs and disability Coordinator (SENDCO) takes overall responsibility for the operation of this policy and coordinating specific provision for pupils receiving SEND support.
-Our SENDCO also contributes to the strategic development of SEND provision.

-Our SENDCO is Mrs Kirsty Wyatt who can be contacted via email or through the school office.
-Our Inclusion Manager is Mrs Karen Newsome who is a member of the Senior Leadership.
-She can be contacted via email or through the school office.

-Email address: office@ccofe.uk

-The SENDCO is a qualified teacher who has completed the National Award in Special Educational Needs Coordination.

-This policy was agreed by the Governors in: September 2022

-It will be reviewed no later than: September 2023

-Section 1: Our values and vision in relation to SEND provision

-At Coulsdon C of E we aim to motivate and encourage all children to reach their full potential, spiritually, intellectually, emotionally, socially and physically.
+Our Special Educational Needs and disability Coordinator (SENDCo) takes overall responsibility for the operation of this policy and coordinating specific provision for pupils receiving SEND support.
+Our SENDCo also contributes to the strategic development of SEND provision.
+Our SENDCO is Mrs Kirsty Wyatt.
+Our Inclusion Manager is Mr Paul Garratty - Headteacher.
+They can be contacted via email through the school office.
+Email address: office@ccofe.uk The SENDCO is a qualified teacher who has completed the National Award in Special Educational Needs Coordination.
+This policy was agreed by the Governors in: September 2023 It will be reviewed no later than: September 2024 Section 1: Our values and vision in relation to SEND provision At Coulsdon C of E we aim to motivate and encourage all children to reach their full potential, spiritually, intellectually, emotionally, socially and physically.
 We recognise that an appreciation of each child's strengths can enable the individual to feel valued, and we are aware of the importance of giving all children equal opportunities.
 We focus on the outcomes for children with SEND and tailor our provision to meet these.
 Our policies and principles build on developing:

 - The views, wishes and feelings of the child or young person and the child's parents/carers - The importance of the child or young person and the child's parents/carers, participating as fully as possible in decisions, and being provided with the information and support necessary to enable participation in those decisions - The need to support the child or young person, and their parents/carers in order to facilitate the development of the child or young person and to help them achieve the best possible educational outcomes, preparing them effectively for adulthood.
 Aims of this policy: